Tip: More Info

 If the Security, Date Constraints, and inherited Event Categories are the same from folder to folder, then there is really no reason to move the event from one folder to another folder.

 In 25Live, users can change an event back to a Draft state.
-If you do this, you will be able to change the Event Type, which will alter various data properties associated with the event (custom attributes, default categories, etc.)
+If you do this, you can change the Event Type, which will alter various data properties associated with the event (custom attributes, default categories, etc.)

 - Open your event in the Event Form.